 Save the Taj Mahal ticket

-Your tickets will be checked at the exit, so be sure to save it for ready access later.
+Your tickets will be checked at the exit, so be sure to save them for ready access later.
+This ensures visitors exit within their 3-hour ticket time slot.

 Check the Weather Forecast